M66B/XPrivacyLua/FAQ.md

 <a name="FAQ1"></a>
 **(1) How can I clear all data?**

-You can clear all data by uninstalling XPrivacyLua as the owner user.
+You can clear all data for all users by uninstalling XPrivacyLua while it is running as the primary user.

+Secondary users can clear their own data by uninstalling XPrivacyLua while it is running.

 <a name="FAQ2"></a>
 **(2) Can I run XPrivacy and XPrivacyLua side by side?**